i-namekawa/Pymagor/README.md

 ### Run from source (for development, on Linux/Mac, and to run on 64-bit Python)

 1. Install the latest Python 2.7 series.
-Anaconda 64-bit Python 2.7 is recommended.
-WinPython is no longer recommended because the latest WinPython2.7 still uses numpy 1.9.3 but the latest tifffile.py needs numpy 1.10.
+Anaconda 64-bit Python 2.7 is recommended for all platforms (Windows/Ubuntu/Mac).
+(WinPython is no longer recommended because the latest WinPython2.7 still uses numpy 1.9.3 but the latest tifffile.py needs numpy 1.10)

 2. Install all the dependencies (see below for Anaconda example)
   * pillow